yvelayud/FP_Yashwanth_Kaiwen_Keiran_Group20/README.md

 - [ ] __Optional:__ Your group may also wish to use `trackdown`
 - [ ] You'll submit an output file of your choice, the RMD, and a link to your GitHub Repo to the appropriate submission portal in Canvas.
     - __Due Date for Xinyue's Class: Monday, Dec.
 11th, 2023 by 5:00pm ET__
-- [ ] During the two weeks of classes after the Thanksgiving Break (Nov.
-29th, Dec.
-1st, Dec.
-6th and Dec.
-8th), your group will need to share a short presentation of what you've investigated and learned so far. __The schedule can be found on the detail page in Canvas.__
+- [ ] During the two weeks of classes following Thanksgiving Break (Nov.
+29, Dec.
+1, Dec.
+6, and Dec.
+8), your group will need to share a short presentation of what you've investigated and learned so far. __The schedule can be found on the detail page in Canvas.__
 - [ ] Each member of the team needs to complete Peer/Self Evaluations using the included Evaluation template and upload the knitted PDF to the appropriate submission portal in Canvas.
     - __Due Date: Thursday, Dec.
 14th, 2023 by 11:59pm ET__
-- [ ] __Update this README file to check off all elements you have completed by placing an x inside the square brackets: [x] __
+- [ ] Update this README file to check off all elements you have completed by placing an x inside the square brackets: [x]

 ## Learning Objectives and Outcomes Assessed
 + Code: Students will develop their ability to create reproducible code that others can understand.